BlueQuartzSoftware/DREAM3D/Source/Plugins/IO/Documentation/IOFilters/PhWriter.md

 ## Description ##
 This Filter writes to a data file in a format used by Carnegie Mellon University.
 See the [PhReader](PhReader.html "") filter description for example data format.
+Values should be present from segmentation of experimental data or synthetic generation and cannot be determined by this filter.
+Not having these values will result in the filter to fail/not execute.

 ### Example Output ###
 **Example File (Partial)**